Elizabeth Paula Napeyok: Career

+Awards and recognition

 In 2013, Napeyok was appointed as the Ugandan High Commissioner to India.
 Napeyok was accredited as Her Excellency in 2017 by the Government of Uganda.
 The ambassador offers support to international investors and Ugandans in the diaspora to identify investment opportunities for economic growth.

+Napeyok has been recognized for her contributions with two Presidential Awards: one for her work in promoting girls' education and another for export promotion.

+Personal life

+Elizabeth Paula Napeyok is a mother of two children.